xnorkl/cyberdefenseclub/playbook/README.md

 It is each team's responsibility to properly resolve an inject tasked by the Captain or Change Control Officer and pass along proper documentation.
 Ask for help often.

 ## Hardening
-There should be no injects given within the first 15 minutes.
+There should be no injects given within the first 15 minutes.Hardening each and every device under your purview is the first step that should be taken towards securing a system.

-Hardening each and every device under your purview is the first step that should be taken towards securing a system.
-This step breaks down neatly into three smaller steps:
+**This initial step breaks down neatly into three smaller, consecutive steps:
 	1. Change Default Credentials
 	2. Create an Admin Account
 	3. Restrict Login Access